yannikschnitzer/certifiably-robust-policies/README.md

 * **RAM**: 16GB
 * **Disk Space**: 32GB

 The setup via Docker installs all required software and dependencies.
-This should complete relatively quickly in ~10 minutes.
+This should complete relatively quick in ~10 minutes.

 ## Structure and Content